Where to Stay in Kauai

 The West Side

 Kauai's arid west coast is mostly undeveloped.
 Two attractions in this area stand out - Waimea Canyon and Polihale State park.
 Waimea Canyon, coined the Grand Canyon of the Pacific, is yet another wonder of the Hawaiian Islands and a must see attraction.
 Remote Polihale is Hawaii's longest beach - stretching for 12 miles from Kekaha until the start of the Napali coast.
-Unfortunately a military installation (The Pacific Missile Range Facility) is based on a section of the beach, making that part inaccessible.
 The town of Waimea is located here.
 This is where Captain James Cook first set foot when he discovered the Hawaiian Islands in 1778.

-The following six factors tend to be most important considerations in deciding where to stay.
+The following five factors tend to be most important considerations in deciding where to stay.

 - Scenic Beauty